-AeroMobil to show updated flying car at 2017 Top Marques in Monaco
+AeroMobil to show updated flying car at 2017 Top Marques Monaco

 The 3.0 prototype was also claimed to be relatively fuel efficient by achieving 35.3 mpg on the road and would sip 4 gallons per hour in the air.
 Whether improvements in the power and fuel consumption are present will likely wait until the debut in a few short days.

 While the specs sound achievable, it remains to be seen if the Slovakian firm will actually be able to lift off into reality.
-Aeromobil has been promising a production, flying car for some time, but after a prototype crashed mid-flight in 2015, confidence has been anything but high.
+AeroMobil has been promising a production, flying car for some time, but after a prototype crashed mid-flight in 2015, confidence has been anything but high.
 There are also a number of other companies trying their hand at creating flying cars and drones to carry passengers to and fro, the most recent being E-Volo with its 2X multicopter, which may also house autonomous capabilities.

 For now, we'll stick to the proven ways of rubber meeting pavement for our daily transportation means.